CrystalRae90/Stock-Analysis/README.md

 ## 2018 Refactored Script

 Unlike the 2018 Script, the 2018 Refactored Script uses multiple arrays to increase the efficiency of the code.
 The Ticker Volumes, Starting and Ending Prices were previous set as indivual variables.
 In this new script, we have set them to also be arrays similar to tickers.
+We also introduced a new variable called *TickerIndex* to be used later on as the index of the arrays.

+      Dim TickerIndex As Single

+      TickerIndex = 0

       Dim TickerVolumes(12) As Long
       Dim TickerStartingPrices(12) As Single
       Dim TickerEndingPrices(12) As Single

-Similar to 2018 Script, a for loop was written
+Similar to 2018 Script, a For loop was written to loop through the tickers array, only this time the *Tickervolumes* for all indexes *i* are set to 0.

       For i = 0 To 11